Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/Microsoft.Identity.Web/README.md

 #### Handle conditional access

-It can happen that when your web api tries to get a token for the downstream API, the token acquisition service throws a `MsalUiRequiredException` meaning that the user on the client calling the web API needs to perform more actions such as multi-factor authentication.
+It can happen that when your web API tries to get a token for the downstream API, the token acquisition service throws a `MsalUiRequiredException` meaning that the user on the client calling the web API needs to perform more actions such as multi-factor authentication.
 Given that the web API isn't capable of doing interaction itself, this exception needs to be passed to the client.
-To propagate back this exception to the client, you can catch the exception and call the `ITokenAcquisition.ReplyForbiddenWithWwwAuthenticateHeader` method.
+To propagate this exception back to the client, you catch the exception and call the `ITokenAcquisition.ReplyForbiddenWithWwwAuthenticateHeader` method.

 ## Token cache serialization

-For web apps that calls web apis, and web APIs that call downstream APIs, the code snippets above show the use of the In Memory token cache serialization.
+For web apps that calls web APIs, and web APIs that call downstream APIs, the code snippets above show the use of the In Memory token cache serialization.
 The library proposes alternate token cache serialization methods:

 | Extension Method | Microsoft.Identity.Web sub Namespace | Description  |
 | ---------------- | --------- | ------------ |